 What guides me is transformation.
 I move between mediums as memory and imagination demand, following intuition more than plan.
 The process itself becomes meditation: a rhythm of building and undoing, of listening and responding.
 In this, art is less a finished product than a state of becoming.

-At the core of my work are dualities—symmetry and asymmetry, permanence and impermanence, harmony and fracture.
-While symmetry has long symbolized order, I am drawn to the subtle disruptions that mirror creation itself.
-As the Shabaka Stone recalls, the universe arose from imbalance.
-I honor that sacred geometry, knowing it is imperfection that gives life its vitality.
+At the heart of my practice lies a dialogue of dualities — symmetry and asymmetry, permanence and impermanence, harmony and fracture.
+The cracks that run through each painting are not flaws but revelations — symbols of divine imperfection, where wholeness unveils itself through breaking.
+While symmetry has long stood for order, I am drawn to the quiet ruptures that echo creation itself.
+As the Shabaka Stone reminds us, the universe was born from imbalance.
+In that sacred geometry, I find truth: it is imperfection that breathes life into being.

-I want my art not only to be seen, but to be felt.
-Each piece is an opening: a pause in which stillness meets motion, the eternal touches the present, and the viewer encounters themselves within the work.
+I want my work not merely to be seen, but to be felt — to serve as a threshold where stillness meets motion, the eternal brushes against the present, and the viewer glimpses themselves reflected in the act of becoming.

 My journey to artistic expression has been marked by trials and triumphs.
 At 17, I left Cali, Colombia, for New York City with my mother and two younger siblings, seeking a brighter future.
 With determination and a fierce desire to provide for my family, I navigated the challenges of city life, working various jobs on 34th Street while pursuing my education.
 Despite facing uncertainty and homelessness, I found solace in the theaters of 42nd Street, where Chinese Kungfu movies provided a safe, warm place to sleep.